shunjie-t/LoginApplication/README.md

 # Login Application
-This appplication is create with Spring Boot as the backend, it utilizes REST api to fetch users information.
+This appplication is created with Spring Boot as the backend, it utilizes REST API to fetch users information for authenticating and logging in users.
+The Frontend uses React and it is available in English and Chinese language.

+## Software dependencies
+The following softwares has to be installed for this application to launch.

+Jdk 17.0.2
+Maven 3.8.4
+Node.js v16.14.0
+Npm 8.3.1

 ## Setup and start application
 In a command prompt/terminal and run the following commands.